 The deer, turkey and hog populations on the area are fairly high.
 The area has a higher deer density and a herd age structure that is older than deer herds on most other lands in Franklin County.
 We are currently planting about 50 acres of wildlife openings including a dove field which is open to hunting without a quota permit on opening day of dove season.

 The Apalachicola River, Jackson River and small creeks and tributaries that flow through the property offer recreational opportunities for anglers and paddlers.
 Visitors find excellent fishing opportunities for largemouth bass, channel catfish, striped bass, bluegill and bream.
 Fresh and saltwater species are intermixed in nearby Lake Wimico, a 4,055-acre natural lake accessible only by boat via the Intracoastal Waterway (Jackson River) from Apalachicola or White City.
 Expect good bluegill and shellcracker fishing in the spring and early summer in this wide and shallow lake.
 No boat launches are located on site.
-Reference the map of Apalachicola River WEA for current boat ramp locations in the area.
 Fishing license information.

 Road through flatwoods